-Weather lore is the informal folklore related to the condition and forecasting of the weather.
-For thousands of years our Ancestors relied on the following wisdom.
+For thousands of years our ancestors relied on the following wisdom to forecast the weather.
 Even today our attention to the weather patterns can swiftly become an invaluable asset creating a circuit between us and the law of nature.
-The following tips are easy to learn and is a necessary tool for anyone spending extensive time outdoors.

-Clouds are the most reliable active message of weather forecasting.
-There are ten main types of cloud formation and a basic rule is `the higher the clouds the finer the weather will be.
+There are ten main types of cloud formation and also `the higher the clouds the finer the weather will be.

 Cirrocumulus